 Bigbury is a beautiful parish located within the South Hams District of Devon.
 Its key features can be summed up by the simple phrase ‘Community, Countryside and Coast’.
+Farming, tourism and a variety of home-based enterprises make up the principle sources of employment.

 The population of Bigbury as detailed in the 2001 census was 582.
 Contained within the parish are many stunning walks, beaches and a well presented 18 hole golf club with stunning views of the Avon Estuary, Bigbury Bay and more.

 The area has coastal preservation status and lies within the South Devon Area of Outstanding Natural Beauty (AONB).
-The Bigbury parish includes three principle sub-communities - St Ann’s Chapel, Bigbury village and Bigbury-on-Sea.
-St Ann’s Chapel stands on the main crossroad of the parish with a thriving community, a local shop, parish hall, a 13th century coaching inn (under renovation), a football field, a play park and skateboard ramps.
+The Bigbury parish includes three principle sub-communities – St Ann’s Chapel, Bigbury village and Bigbury-on-Sea.
+St Ann’s Chapel stands on the main crossroad of the parish with a thriving community, a local shop, parish hall, a 13th century coaching inn, a football field, a play park and skateboard ramps.